ctide/fakeweb/README.md

 * `uri`: This can either be an exact URL or a regex that will be compared against all requests.
+* `method`: Defaults to 'ANY', but otherwise will only match requests that have the method specified when registering the URI.
 * `file`: This will respond with the contents of a file as a string
 * `binaryFile`: This will respond with the contents of a file, but will read it in as a binary file instead of a string